DataBrewery/cubes/doc/tutorial.rst

 The workspace properties are specified in a configuration file `slicer.ini` (default name).
-First thing we have to do is to specify a data store – database where are the cube's data:
+First thing we have to do is to specify a data store – the database containing the cube's data:

 .. code-block:: ini